brunogama/laptop/README.md

 Laptop
 ======

 Laptop is a fork from the awesome script made by the good people of thoughtbot.
-It's purpose is to set up an Mac OS laptop for Mobile Development.
+It's purpose is to set up an macOS laptop for Mobile Development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages